ToniWonKanobi/theoveranalyzed.net/posts/2014/10/27/why-i-couldnt-handle-the-iphone-6-plus.md

 Next, I did what any self-respecting nerdophile would do in these situations: I re-consulted with Gruber, Marco, Jason Snell, Myke Hurley, and a multitude of other technology personalities.
 Only, I didn't actually consult with them.
 Instead, I listened to them rant on their respective podcasts (see: [The Talk Show](http://daringfireball.net/thetalkshow/2014/09/19/ep-095), [ATP](http://atp.fm/episodes/82), and [Upgrade](http://relay.fm/upgrade/1)).

-**Their collective voice was quite clear:**
+# Their Collective Voice Was Clear

-* The iPhone 6 Plus was too big.
+*The iPhone 6 Plus was too big.*

-* So they all got the regular 6.
+*So they all got the regular 6.*

 This talk hadn't perturbed me initially.
 In fact, during the time leading up to the actual launch day, I chalked up all the nerd-hate against the Plus as a sort of 'Ah-these-are-the-same-guys-who-thought-Apple-should-have-stayed-with-a-3.5"-screen-size-forever' mentality.